hemantaph/ler/docs/_build/html/_sources/autoapi/ler/rates/gwrates/index.rst.txt

    Instance Attributes
    ----------
-   LeR class has the following attributes,
+   LeR class has the following attributes:

    +-------------------------------------+----------------------------------+
    | Atrributes                          | Type                             |